 Mike was the joint recipient of the Ubungcweti award in 2014.

-Philip Fraser originally hails from Bangor, Northern Ireland having immigrated to South Africa in 1983.
-He is married to Linda (a teacher at Redhill School) and has a son and daughter.
+Phil Fraser originally hails from Bangor, Northern Ireland having immigrated to South Africa in 1983.
+He is married to Linda and has a son and daughter.

-Having introduced the Bursar’s Toolkit in 2005, Philip has a passion for further professionalization of school business management and establishing SABISA as a recognized global partner with like-minded institutions.
+Having introduced the Bursar’s Toolkit in 2005, Phil has a passion for further professionalization of school business management and establishing SABISA as a recognized global partner with like-minded institutions.